 People considering a short sale or a deed in lieu of foreclosure or a strategic default need to consider how the IRS will treat the debt that is forgiven.
 Because the IRS typically treats debt that is forgiven as “income” A short sale particularly can result in the mortgage company sending the homeowner a 1099 form stating that the homeowner received “income”.
 However, due to the mortgage crisis, the federal government has passed legislative relief for most homeowners.

-There is a great blog article from Hertsel Shadian, Attorney at Law, LLC, we found that succinctly sets out the tax issues encountered by all the homeowners that are considering a short sale, deed in lieu or strategic defaulting on their home.
+There is a great blog article from Hertsel Shadian, Attorney at Law, LLC, which we found that succinctly sets out the tax issues encountered by all the homeowners that are considering a short sale, deed in lieu of strategic defaulting on their home.

 If your mortgage debt is partly or entirely forgiven during tax years 2007 through 2012, you may be able to claim special tax relief and exclude the debt forgiven from your income.
 Here are 10 facts you should know about Mortgage Debt Forgiveness.